conneroisu/cpre281-finalproj/README.md

 ![[Pasted image 20240415102706.png]]

-The state machine has five states:
+The main processor state machine has five states:

 **Fetch**: In this state, the processor fetches the next instruction from memory.
 **Decode**: In this state, the processor decodes the instruction to determine what operation to perform.